 I’ve been in church all my life.
-Along the way I’ve seen and learned a lot.
+Along the way I’ve seen and observed a lot.
 Almost all the insight I have into church has come by experience.

-I have observed, for example, that paradigms can often shape a church’s culture.
-A paradigm in simple terms, is a mindset; a way of thinking.
+I have observed, for example, paradigms can often shape a church’s culture.
+A paradigm in simple terms, is a mindset – a way of thinking.
 In this case, a collective mindset of the church, often programmed into the church’s culture.

 Recently, I’ve been thinking of some of the paradigms which impact a church.
 I’ll look at some of the negative in this post and in another post some of the positive paradigms of the church.